ttran9/djreact/README.md

         - My initial solution for the update is not ideal because I had to create another component which is very similar the ArticleCreateView except it sends a put request instead of a post request.
         - My initial deletion solution does not require for the user to be logged in and to be the owener of the article.
         I will work towards resolving this issue with a later upload.

+# Video 3 Notes
+    - The store directory is something react redux uses to maintain the state for the entire application.
+        - Store is broken into two parts
+            - actions
+                - Something we want to define that takes place.
+                    - login, logout, etc.
+            - reducers
+                - Takes the state and returns only a piece that is required.